 Prep tomorrow's broth: Transfer the remaining bone broth from the freezer to the fridge and let defrost overnight.

-Add Veggie Ramen to your meal plan here.
+Click here to add Veggie Ramen to your client’s meal plan.

 Day 5: Crock Pot Burrito Soup

-Add Crockpot Burrito Soup to your meal plan here.
+Click here to add Crockpot Burrito Soup to your meal plan.